Poroma: Diagnosis

 The great diversity, rarity, and complex terminology of poromas make their diagnosis challenging.
 They have been misdiagnosed as other types of skin tumors including porocarcinomas, basal cell carcinomas, pyogenic granulomas, skin tags, plantar warts (i.e. warts on the palms or soles), fibromas, hemangiomas, pigmented moles, seborrheic keratosis, trichilemmomas, melanomas, Kaposi sarcomas, and other adnexal tumors.
 Poromas are typically diagnosed based on their clinical presentation; microscopic histopathology showing tumor tissues consisting of poroid, cuticular, and/or clear cells; and, in unclear cases, the presence of tumor cells that express a YAP1::NUTM1, YAP::MAML2, and/or WWTR1::NUTM1 fusion gene.
 However, these fusion genes also occur in porocarcinomas and cannot be used to differentiate poromas from their malignant counterpart.
-Poromas and porocarcinomas are distinguished based on their clinical findings and histopathology, e.g. a higher Ki67 labeling index and aberrant expression of p53, RB, and p16 proteins are more frequent in porocarcinoma (see Diagnosis of porcarcinomas).
+Poromas and porocarcinomas are distinguished based on their clinical findings and histopathology, e.g. a higher Ki-67 labeling index and aberrant expression of p53, RB, and p16 proteins are more frequent in porocarcinoma (see Diagnosis of porcarcinomas).
 Dermatoscopy, particularly when revealing a "leaf- and flower-like pattern" in a skin tumor, has been used as a strong indicator that the lesion is a poroma, but confirmation of this diagnosis ultimately relies on histopathological analyses.

 There is no clear-cut evidence that diagnosing a poroma's variant type carries any clinical or therapeutic significance.